nbehrnd/JOSS_bibliographies/README.md

 characters.
 Both scripts run from the CLI, and expect the `.zip` archive in the same folder, e.g.

-    python bibtool_Joss_pocket.pt joss-papers-master.zip
+    python bibtool_Joss_pocket.py joss-papers-master.zip

-and currently will briefly extract the complete content of the archive.
-At present (2019-Jun-08), this requires about 0.3 to 0.4 GB freely accessible space on the hard disk.
+to retrieve the necessary raw data, which is either the `.html` or `.crossfile.xml` &#x2013; but not the substantial larger `.pdf`.

-The smaller script, `joss-papers-master.zip` retrieves the small «cite as» block provided on each `.html` of the corresponding publication, in either `.txt` or `.csv` format.
+The smaller script, `joss-papers-master.zip`, retrieves the small «cite as» block provided on each `.html` of the corresponding publication, in either `.txt` or `.csv` format.
 The larger `bibtool_Joss_bibtex.py` attempts to retrieve *basic* bibliographic